 About this place

-Taku Harbor sits at the mouth of Taku Inlet, roughly 25 miles southeast of Juneau on the mainland coast of southeast Alaska.
-Accessible only by water or floatplane, it is one of the more historically layered anchorages in the region — used continuously by Tlingit people for centuries, briefly occupied by the Hudson’s Bay Company in the 1840s, visited by Presbyterian missionaries in the late nineteenth century, and home to a salmon cannery that operated into the twentieth century.
+Taku Harbor sits on Stephens Passage roughly 25 miles southeast of Juneau on the mainland coast of southeast Alaska.
+Accessible only by water or floatplane, it is one of the more historically layered anchorages in the region.
+It likely was continuously continuously by Tlingit people from the Taku and Stikeen rivers for centuries, briefly occupied by the Hudson’s Bay Company in the 1840s, one of the most populous communities of the region before the discovery of gold in present day Juneau, and home to a salmon cannery that operated into the 1940s.

-Today it is managed by Alaska State Parks as a state marine park, offering protected anchorage, a float, and trails through second-growth forest that obscure the remains of all that came before.
+Today most of the coastline is a Alaska State Marine Park, offering protected anchorage, a float and moorage maintained by Juneau Docks and Harbor, and rugged trails through regrown forest that obscure the remains of all that came before.

 Precontact – present